rodburns/awesome-oneapi/README.md

 * [ospray](https://github.com/ospray/ospray) - Ospray is an open source, scalable and portable ray tracing engine designed for high fidelity visualization on Intel architecture CPUs.
 It allows users to easily build interactive applications using ray-tracing based rendering for both surface and volume-based visualizations.
 * [ospray_studio](https://github.com/ospray/ospray_studio) - Ospray Studio is an open-source, interactive visualization and ray tracing application that utilizes Intel Ospray as its core rendering engine.
 Users can create scene graphs to render complex scenes with high-fidelity or very large scenes requiring supercomputing resources.
 * [vistle](https://github.com/vistle/vistle) - Vistle is a modular data-parallel visualization system.
 It requires a C++14 compatible compiler that supports ISO/IEC 14882:2014, alongside compiling requirements of Boost, CMake and MPI.
 Additionally, it supports Covise, OpenCover, OpenSceneGraph and Qt 5 libraries, and also provides support code, rendering libraries, controlling code for Vistle session and visualization algorithm modules.
+* [Accelerating 3D Gaussian Splatting Rendering through Level-of-Detail Structure](---) - The 3D Gaussian Splatting method for 3D environment reconstruction from images brought significant advancements to photorealistic novel-view synthesis.
+It combines the advantages of primitive-based rendering with a differentiable renderer, thus obtaining state-of-the-art image quality and surpassing neural methods for scene representation in optimization and rendering speed.

 ### Energy